leikareipa/leikareipa.github.io/blog/briefly-evaluating-qwq-preview/content.md

 Alibaba has somewhat stunned the AI community by their releasing a relatively capable o1 competitor as an open model, mere months after the unveiling of o1.
 The model is called QwQ Preview, or QwQ-32B-Preview if you will.
 You can learn more about it on google.

 Let's briefly evaluate its coding chops, using the Q4_K_M variant running via Ollama.
+Note that I won't be comparing it to o1 directly since my OAI API credit is at 0 and I don't want to put more in there right now.

 ## Add comments to C++ code